wacncontent/CustomizeTool/output/articles/active-directory/active-directory-aadconnect-version-history.md

 - Azure AD Connect installation wizard crashes if another user continues installation rather than the person who first started the installation.
 - If a previous uninstall of Azure AD Connect fails to uninstall Azure AD Connect sync cleanly, it is not possible to reinstall.
 - Cannot install Azure AD Connect using Express install if the user is not in the root domain of the forest or if a non-English version of Active Directory is used.
-- If the FQDN of the Active Directory user account cannot be resolved, a misleading error message “Failed to commit the schema” is shown.
+- If the FQDN of the Active Directory user account cannot be resolved, a misleading error message "Failed to commit the schema" is shown.
 - If the account used on the Active Directory Connector is changed outside the wizard, the wizard will fail on subsequent runs.
 - Azure AD Connect sometimes fails to install on a domain controller.
-- Cannot enable and disable “Staging mode” if extension attributes have been added.
+- Cannot enable and disable "Staging mode" if extension attributes have been added.
 - Password writeback fails in some configuration because of a bad password on the Active Directory Connector.
 - DirSync cannot be upgraded if dn is used in attribute filtering.
 - Excessive CPU usage when using password reset.